LuizaMagalhaes/bank-api/README.md

-## Users API
+## Bank API
-Users API is a project to create, list, update, destroy and activate users.
+Bank API is a project to transfer cash from one account to another and see details from an account.

 ### System requirements:
 * Ruby version 2.5.1